Trump got evicted from ‘the swamp.’ Some of his people are trying to stick around.

 “It will be something like the Boy Scouts,” he said.
 “But heavily exposed to the real history of America.”

-“You probably notice when ISIS goes into a place, they destroy the history; they destroy the monuments,” he said, using a term for the Islamic State.
+“You probably notice when ISIS goes into a place, they destroy the history, they destroy the monuments,” he said, using a term for the Islamic State.
 “History is what gives you identity.”

-Carson’s think/do tank announced itself with the kind of fanfare — a gauzy video with flags and a reverent speech about the American way of life — that one might develop suspicions about what Carson is really thinking of doing.
+Carson’s think/do tank announced itself with the kind of fanfare — a gauzy video with flags and a reverent speech about the American way of life — that might prompt one to develop suspicions about what Carson is really thinking of doing.

-“He will never say never,” said Armstrong Williams, his friend.
+“He will never say never,” said Williams, his friend.
 “If that’s what he feels is his calling, he’ll step right back into it.
 Unfortunately.”

 Why not?
 Trump is no longer Washington's present, but the narrowness of his loss and the garment-rending fealty he continues to inspire in the Republican base have led many to believe that Trumpism may yet be Washington's future.
 Flushing his local loyalists down the drain of history may not be an option for Washington's hiring classes.

-“More and more people appear to be forgetting what happened in January,” said C. Stewart Verdery, a Republican lobbyist.
+“More and more people appear to be forgetting what happened in January,” said C. Stewart Verdery Jr., a Republican lobbyist.
 With a Republican House, Senate and White House all a real possibility, companies may come to believe that the benefits of having a Trump staffer on board outweigh the possible bad press.

 “Businesses are still going to look out for businesses interests,” Spicer says.
 “I think most people here understand how to play the long game.”

-Washington is overflowing with people and institutions who have appetite of a blue whale and the memory of a goldfish.
+Washington is overflowing with people and institutions that have the appetite of a blue whale and the memory of a goldfish.

 Which brings us, once again, to Priebus.

 A friendly Midwesterner with an allergy to conflict and a jones for validation, Priebus is a Washingtonian at his core, a man who loves to be spotted in Politico Playbook and attend fancy garden brunches and galas.
 He is a member of a ritzy Alexandria private country club and sometimes employs a driver.
 One friend of Priebus’s, who spoke on the condition of anonymity to speak candidly, said that there’s nothing the former chief likes more than “being in the mix.”
-Perhaps that’s partially why he decided not to go home to Wisconsin, despite returning to the old law firm he started, which is based in Milwaukee — and has represented Trump.
+Perhaps that’s partially why he decided against going home to Wisconsin, despite returning to the old law firm he started, which is based in Milwaukee — and has represented Trump.

 In two recent interviews, Priebus was careful not to make waves — asking to go off the record when any question with even a hint of controversy was raised.